Requesting a call is the first step toward recovery. Our team is here to help you 24/7.

 • Peer pressure and risky behaviors

-As a result, treatment must focus on more than just the substance—it must address the person’s brain, body, and emotional well-being.
+As a result, treatment must focus on more than just the substance.
+It must address the person’s brain, body, and emotional well-being.

 Treatment Options at Hillside Detox